redundancy and business reorganisation

 - Assisting in any appeal process

-“It is a pleasure to work with a lawyer who answers the questions asked, makes practical and relevent suggestions and is cost conscious.”
+“It is a pleasure to work with a lawyer who answers the questions asked, makes practical and relevant suggestions and is cost conscious.”

 Christine Simpson, European Counsel, Mentor Graphics